GitHub-User228/GitHub-User228/README.md

 This repository represents a python library to merge and analyze a gas-condensate-oil data in a special format.
 A web-UI based app can be launched via `.bat` file on Windows and `.desktop` on Linux-based systems (requires the installation of the corresponding python library).
+The web-UI is build via `streamlit`
 This is a closed repository for now.

 ### Libaries & Tools utilised
 1. Python
+2. Streamlit
-2. openpyxl
+3. openpyxl
-3. Numpy
+4. Numpy
-4. Pandas
+5. Pandas
-5. Pydantic
+6. Pydantic
-6. plotly
+7. plotly
-7. yaml
+8. yaml
-8. click
+9. click
-9. logging
+10. logging

 ---